 Gramophone

-His album with the New York Youth Symphony, which includes debut recordings of works by Florence Price, Jessie Montgomery and Valerie Coleman, achieved widespread critical acclaim and reached #1 on the Billboard Chart.
-Repper’s August 2025 studio album with the National Philharmonic, which features world premiere recordings of works by Samuel Coleridge-Taylor, received tremendous acclaim and was Sirius XM’s “Album of the Week”.
+His album with the New York Youth Symphony, which includes debut recordings of works by Florence Price, Jessie Montgomery and Valerie Coleman, won the 2023 GRAMMY for Best Orchestral Performance and reached #1 on the Billboard Chart.
+Repper’s August 2025 studio album with the National Philharmonic, which features world premiere recordings of works by Samuel Coleridge-Taylor, received tremendous acclaim, 2026 GRAMMY nominations for Best Orchestral Performance and Best Classical Instrumental Solo, and was Sirius XM’s “Album of the Week”.

 official WEBSITE